 Safety first.
 A person who has been sexually assaulted needs to be safe.
-They should be removed from any threatening environment.
+They should not be in the same environment as their assailant.
 They should not have to confront the accused person.
-They should not be responsible for these steps.
-They need to be listened, and believed.
-What they do next is up to them.
+Survivors need to be believed, protected and given all options to seek justice.

 Both men and women can be victims of sexual assault, while 98% of offenders are men.
 Sexual assault is not about sex, it is about power.
 Sexual harassment is an overwhelmingly under reported problem.